 Temporary measures to protect businesses and high street users

-We are introducing a range of measures to protect people and support local businesses in 16 towns and larger villages ready for high street lockdown restrictions being lifted as part of the Covid-19 recovery phase.
+We have introduced a range of measures to protect people and support local businesses in 16 towns and larger villages to facilitate social distancing to help people stay safe when visiting their local High Street.

-We will have the temporary measures in place by 15 June 2020, subject to the government lifting the lockdown restrictions.
-The measures will be under constant review, once implemented and may be further tailored to meet local circumstances.
+Introduced for 15 June 2020, the measures will be under constant review, and may be further tailored to meet local circumstances.